microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/governanceresource-register.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Register an unmanaged [governanceResource](../resources/governanceresource.md)  object in PIM.
+Register an unmanaged [governanceResource](../resources/governanceresource.md) object in Privileged Identity Management.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

+>**Note:** This API also requires that the requester have at least one active role assignment on the resource.

 |Permission type      | Permissions              |
 |:--------------------|:---------------------------------------------------------|
 |Delegated (work or school account) | PrivilegedAccess.ReadWrite.AzureResources  |
 |Delegated (personal Microsoft account) | Not supported.    |
 |Application | PrivilegedAccess.ReadWrite.AzureResources |

-Besides the permission scope, this API requires the requestor to have at least one active role assignment on the resource.

 ## HTTP request
 <!-- { "blockType": "ignored" } -->